ttiny/jsdocgen/README.md

 - `file/relative/tothe/projectdir.php`
 - `http://url.com`

 If classes and functions are not expressed with their full form (with namespace prefix) they are resolved by looking for them in the current namespace or class and then in the global namespace.
 In the context of a class 'function()' can refer to a method of the same class named 'function', the class prefix can be omitted.
 Also the 'php:' prefix for built symbols can be omitted and jsdocgen will attempt to autodetect that the symbol comes with PHP.

-<a name="inlinetags"></a>
 ### Inline tags
 These can be inlined in another tags' description.